 It depends on where you live, the scale of your mining activities and the amount you’re earning from crypto mining.

 Each tax office has a slightly different take on crypto mining tax.
 In most countries, you’ll pay tax on crypto mining.
-Either Income Tax or Capital Gains Tax - or in some instances both.
+Either Income Tax or Capital Gains Tax - and in some countries, both.

 This all depends on the scale you’re conducting mining activities at.
 Many tax offices allow hobby miners to earn crypto tax free, so it’s only when they later sell, spend, trade or gift those mined coins that they’ll pay Capital Gains Tax.
 But if your crypto mining activities are more business-like due to the scale you’re mining at and the profits you’re making - you’ll pay Income Tax on mined coins at the time you receive them.